October 2024

 Decisions affecting eligibility for income assistance and mandatory benefits or the amount of income assistance issued may be appealed to the SBT.

-A decision may be appealed to the SBT only after an internal review has been completed or the time period for completing the review has passed without a decision.
+A decision may be appealed to the SBT only after an internal review of the decision has been requested in writing.
+The appeal form can be filed after the internal review has been completed or after the prescribed time period for completing the internal review has passed.
 An appeal cannot proceed if the request for an internal review was withdrawn by the applicant or recipient (see Directive 10.1: Notice and internal review process for more information).

 The SBT cannot hear appeals on: